 It can be difficult sometimes to tell if your employer is treating you less favourable because of the fact that you are pregnant or on maternity leave.

 If you’re not sure, speak to one of our specialist Employment Law Solicitors who offer a free initial discussion about your case so you know where you stand.
 We can advise you about the different funding options to make a claim.
-Please ask if we can deal with your claim on a No Win, No Fee basis.

 More about Pregnancy / Maternity Discrimination at Work